Loomly/s3_asset_deploy/README.md

 `S3AssetDeploy::Manager#clean` also accepts `version_limit`, `version_ttl`, and `removed_ttl` just like `S3AssetDeploy::Manager#deploy`.

 ### Practical Example of Usage
 There are many ways to use and invoke `S3AssetDeploy`.
 How you use it will depend on your deploy process and pipeline.
-At Loomly, we have some rake tasks that are invoked from our CI/CD pipeline and used to perform deploys.
+At Loomly, we have some rake tasks that are invoked from our CI/CD pipeline to perform deploys.
 Here's a basic example of how we use `S3AssetDeploy`: